Free, Simple Zero Waste Switches

 Choose a lower heat setting on your washer and dryer, and hang-dry when possible

-I’ve been working on a lifecycle assessment for my university’s School of the Environment, and one thing we discussed is how much waste/resource-use occurs during the “consumer use phase.”
+I worked on a lifecycle assessment for my university’s School of the Environment a couple of years ago.
+And one thing we discussed is how much waste/resource-use occurs during the “consumer use phase.”

 What are your favorite free low waste habits?